Nar Phu Valley Trek

 Day 1 : Arrival at Kathmandu Tribhuvan International Airport (1 300m/4 260ft)

-Upon completing passport and visa formalities, we'll meet you outside the terminal (look for your name board) and transfer you to your hotel.
-The afternoon is yours.
-In the evening, enjoy a welcome dinner, meet your guide, and attend a trek briefing, including a necessities check.
-Overnight at the hotel.
+After completing your passport and visa formalities, our team will greet you outside the terminal (look for your name board) and transfer you to your hotel.
+The rest of the afternoon is free for you to relax and explore at your own pace.
+In the evening, enjoy a welcome dinner, meet your guide, and attend an important trek briefing.
+During the briefing, we’ll go over the necessary gear and preparations for your trek.
+Spend the night at the hotel, ready for the exciting adventure ahead.

 Day 2 : In the City Kathmandu Valley Sightseeing OR A Day at Leisure

-Embark on a day tour of Kathmandu Valley's cultural heritage sites, including the "monkey temple" Swayambhunath, the historic Durbar Square with its temples and the Kumari, Patan’s Durbar Square, Pashupatinath Temple, and Bouddhanath Stupa—the largest in the world.
-A car and driver will transport you to each entrance and wait.
-Note: Entry tickets and lunch are not included.
+Embark on a Kathmandu Valley day tour, exploring the rich cultural heritage sites of the region.
+Visit the iconic Swayambhunath (Monkey Temple), the historic Durbar Square with its ancient temples and the Kumari (living goddess), Patan Durbar Square, the revered Pashupatinath Temple, and the majestic Bouddhanath Stupa, the largest stupa in the world.
+A private car and driver will provide convenient transport, taking you to each site and waiting at the entrances.
+Please note, entry tickets and lunch are not included in the package.

 Day 3 : Kathmandu – Tal (1 700m/5 580ft), 9-10 hrs drive

-The journey westward to Dumre and Pokhara traverses the forested Middle Hills, bridging the High Himalaya and the lowlands, through Hindu villages and terraced farms, crossing rivers originating from northern ice fields.
-Turning north at Dumre into Marsyangdi Valley, the route reaches Besi Sahar (760m) and proceeds to Syange (1 080m), skirting a hydroelectric project.
-The road ascends to Jagat (1 330m), a historical trade hub, and passes Chamje (1 410m) towards Tal via a suspension bridge.
-Tal, nestled in a valley with a backdrop of a waterfall and palm trees, offers a serene overnight stay.
+The journey westward to Dumre and Pokhara takes you through the lush forested Middle Hills, connecting the towering Himalayas with the lowlands.
+Along the way, you'll pass Hindu villages, terraced farms, and cross rivers fed by the northern ice fields.
+At Dumre, the route turns north into the Marsyangdi Valley, reaching Besi Sahar (760m) and continuing to Syange (1,080m), where it skirts a hydroelectric project.
+The road then ascends to Jagat (1,330m), a historical trade hub, before passing through Chamje (1,410m) and crossing a suspension bridge to Tal.
+This picturesque village, surrounded by a waterfall and palm trees, offers a peaceful overnight stop, perfect for unwinding and enjoying the serene surroundings.

 Day 4 : Tal – Koto (2 640m/8 660ft), 6-7 hrs

-Following the Marsyangdi River towards its source, the trail weaves through fields of barley, wheat, and potato, ascending through pine forests before crossing to the west bank near Khotro (1,860m).
-The path leads to Dharapani (1,960m), a vibrant Tibetan village in the Manang Valley at the Dudh Khola confluence.
-From here, the valley turns west, and the trail scales steep forested ridges and navigates landslides, ascending the valley's southern slopes.
-As you progress, views of Lamjung Himal, Annapurna II (7,937m), and Annapurna IV enhance the journey, culminating in an overnight stay in Koto, a village framed by these magnificent Himalayan sentinels.
+Following the Marsyangdi River upstream, the trail passes through fields of barley, wheat, and potatoes, gradually ascending through dense pine forests.
+It crosses to the west bank near Khotro (1,860m) and continues towards Dharapani (1,960m), a vibrant Tibetan village located at the confluence of the Dudh Khola in the Manang Valley.
+From here, the trail veers west, scaling steep forested ridges and carefully navigating landslides as it climbs the southern slopes of the valley.
+Along the way, stunning views of Lamjung Himal, Annapurna II (7,937m), and Annapurna IV enhance the trek.
+The day culminates with an overnight stay in Koto, a village nestled amidst these awe-inspiring Himalayan peaks.

 Day 5 : Koto – Dharmasala (3 220m/10 560ft) – Meta (3 610m/11 840ft), 7-8 hrs trek